Shiba727/ToDoList-node.js/README.md

-This is my first project by using node.js.
+This is my first project with node.js.

 ## Config.json
 which is for setting up for mysql and connecting to mysql